What Happens To A Narcissist In The End: Better or Worse

 • Vindictiveness (“I’ll get you fired on New Year’s Eve.”).

-Interestingly, while they remember the incidents when people were rude to them and did not give them respect, they conveniently forget all the times they were cruel and selfish to people in their life.
+Interestingly, while they remember the incidents when people were rude to them and did not give them respect, they conveniently forget all the times they were cruel and selfish to people in their lives.

 The fact that they tend to forget things more also makes them bitter, since they can no longer boast of their high intelligence and superior cognitive abilities.

-4, Try to reverse the aging process
+4. Try to reverse the aging process

 As it is, our society has become increasingly obsessed with looking young and dressing right.
 In such an environment of “look great or go home,” aging is a terribly disturbing issue for a narcissist.